Utagawa Toyoharu: Style

 Early in his career, Toyoharu began producing the uki-e for which he is best remembered.
 Books on geometrical perspective translated from Dutch and Chinese sources appeared in the 1730s, and soon after, ukiyo-e prints displaying these techniques appeared first in the works of Torii Kiyotada and then of Okumura Masanobu.
 These early examples were inconsistent in their application of perspective techniques, and the results can be unconvincing; Toyoharu's were much more dextrous, though not strict—he manipulated it to allow the representation of figures and objects that otherwise would have been obscured.
 Toyoharu's works helped pioneer the landscape as an ukiyo-e subject, rather than merely a background for human figures or events, as in Masanobu's works.
 Toyoharu's earliest uki-e cannot be reliably dated, but are assumed to have appeared before 1772: early in that year (Note: On the 29th day of the second month of Meiwa 9, or 1 April 1772) the Great Meiwa Fire in Edo destroyed the Niō-mon gate in Ueno, the subject of Toyoharu's Famous Views of Edo: Niō-mon in Ueno.
 (Note: Scholars estimate Famous Views of Edo: Niō-mon in Ueno to have appeared c.
 1770–71 based on evidence from the figures in the image.)

+Toyoharu also designed uki-e associated with Edo's kabuki theatre district.
+In the horizontal ōban print Perspective View of the Theatres in Sakai-chō and Fukiya-chō on Opening Night, the districts forming the hub of Edo's theatre quarter, especially lively on the night of the kaomise season-opening performances, Toyoharu depicted enthusiastic theatregoers crowding the avenue on their way to various theatres, food stalls and teahouses, with street vendors, porters and servants raising their wares and boxes above the heads of passers-by, while the yagura towers and e-kanban signboards above the different theatres' entrances are visible at second-floor level.
+The foreground is kept relatively uncluttered, with figures carefully selected and placed; besides its compositional importance, this device impresses on the viewer the great variety and intrinsic interest of the mass of heads that seem to sway in the background, while the long, exaggerated perspective view is characteristic of the type, combining an exotic style with carefully assimilated native subject matter in what is considered among Toyoharu's finest work.